 One of Keith’s most acclaimed papers entitled “Mapping of agronomic traits, disease resistance and malting quality” reported the discovery of natural disease resistance in historic barley varieties.
 The Chevallier barley studied is now a popular choice for organic brewing.

-Keith manages the company, contributes to course delivery and oversees all R&D projects and investigations.
+Keith manages the company, contributes to course delivery and oversees all R&D projects.

-He also founded our sister company Darwin Brewery that supplies a wide range of outlets in the North East, winning local and national awards.
+He also founded our sister company Darwin Brewery that supplies all types of outlets in the North East, winning various local and national awards.
 Darwin provides opportunities for students to experience commercial brewing but also to support research into brewing operations – and trial production of historical recreations.